Photo credit: RossJames.net

 featuring Garth Brooks’ I’ve Got Friends

-doesn’t infuse energy into a country music crowd, the
+in Low Places doesn’t infuse energy into a country music crowd, the

 Cotton-Eyed Joe will.
 Pre-dating the Civil War, the song is occasionally